ktalebian/meetfranz-recipe-stackoverflow/README.md

 # Stack Overflow for Franz
-Stack Overflow recipe for Franz
+Stack Overflow recipe for Franz.

 # Installation
 1. Open the Franz Plugins folder on your machine (note that this dev directory may not exist yet, and you must create it):